 A NEW TASTE:

-Parrots seem to get bored quite fast of a particular taste. they need a change of taste quite often. since their tongue is quite similar to the human tongue, they have a tendency to relish the taste that we ourselves enjoy. in my experience, it observed that they like food that's sweet to taste.
-You must change its diet when you feel that it has started losing interest in a particular kind of taste. you will know that it has started losing interest in a particular kind of taste when you see that it's rejecting the food with that taste. in my parrot's case, when I tried to switch over from the wheat flavour to the apple flavour of Cerelac, the taste of the latter was outrightly rejected by my parrot, even though parrots are generally known to eat apples.so I switched back to the wheat flavour, which was readily accepted.
-Such a change generally starts happening when its feathers come up and it starts developing taste buds. so when you are feeding your parrot, remember to give little at a time and to increase the variety of food intake as it grows up.
+Parrots seem to get bored quite fast of a particular taste.
+They need a change of taste quite often.
+Since their tongue is quite similar to the human tongue, they have a tendency to relish the taste that we ourselves enjoy.
+In my experience, I've observed that they like food that's sweet to taste.
+You must change its diet when you feel that it has started losing interest in a particular kind of taste.
+You will know that it has started losing interest in a particular kind of taste when you see that it's rejecting the food with that taste.
+In my parrot's case, when I tried to switch over from the wheat flavour to the apple flavour of Cerelac, the taste of the latter was outrightly rejected by my parrot, even though parrots are generally known to eat apples.
+So I switched back to the wheat flavour, which was readily accepted.
+Such a change generally starts happening when its feathers come up and its taste buds start developing.
+So when you are feeding your parrot, remember to give little at a time and to increase the variety of food intake as it grows up.
 The number of times they are fed in a day can be reduced as they grow up.